Mayland95/projects-2020-aan/modelproject/README.md

 # Model analysis project

-Our project is titled "XXX".
-The project concerns
+Our project is titled Profit maximizing.
+The project concerns profit maximizing under normal circumstances and under covid19.

 The **results** of the project can be seen from running [Model project.ipynb](Model project.ipynb).